What Is PACS in Medical Devices?

 In the rapidly evolving field of medical technology, PACS (Picture Archiving and Communication System) has emerged as a crucial tool for healthcare professionals.
-This comprehensive guide aims to provide a deep understanding of PACS in medical devices, exploring its definition, evolution, role, components, integration, challenges, and future prospects.
+This comprehensive guide aims to provide a deep understanding of PACS in medical devices, exploring its definition, evolution, role, components, integration, challenges, and prospects.

 Understanding PACS: An Overview